Rpoddar1953/Interactive-Lab-Hub/Final Project/README.md

 # Final Project

-Using the tools and techniques we learned in this class, Ritika Poddar (rp477) and I (sgd73) designed, prototyped and tested an interactive device: Flappy Bird 2.0!
+Using the tools and techniques we learned in this class, I (rp477) and Shivani Doshi (sgd73) designed, prototyped and tested an interactive device: Flappy Bird 2.0!

 ## Description